We all love fresh air, particularly city dwellers who are, more often than not, stuck in apartments with no backyards and few outdoor spaces.

 Oddly enough, cats that fall from heights over 7 stories and up to 20 stories typically suffer from fewer and less severe injuries than those that fall from heights from lower stories.
 Cats that fall from lower heights, such as heights between 2–7 stories, typically sustain more severe injuries.
 This is because, with a shorter distance to fall, the cat doesn’t have enough time to correct their body position in the air.
 The fall needs to be high enough to allow the cat to twist, but ideally not too high that it causes severe traumatic injury.

-Cats have unique flexibility and uncanny ability to right their body while falling, known as the righting reflex, where they’re able to twist themselves around, so they are facing with their feet facing in a downward landing position.
+Cats have unique flexibility and uncanny ability to right their body while falling, known as the righting reflex, where they’re able to twist themselves around so they are facing with their feet facing in a downward landing position.
 Once in this position, they are able to spread their bodies out like a mini parachute which helps to decrease the speed of their fall.
 Additionally, their ability to relax as they fall helps decrease (lessen) the impact on landing.
 Check out the video below to see this in slow motion.

 Cats who live in apartments or multistory homes with unscreened windows, patios, or balconies are most at risk.

 Additionally, cats can and have been known to fall from a high location while they are deep in REM sleep.
 Just like people, cats can go into a phase of deep sleep where they might even dream!
-These dreams can cause them to move around, and this movement can then cause them to suddenly fall from wherever they were resting.
-They can also wake up from a dream feeling disoriented and lose their balance, also resulting in a fall.
+These dreams can cause them to move around, and this movement can then cause them to suddenly fall from wherever they are resting.
+They can also wake up from a dream feeling disoriented and lose their balance, resulting in a fall.

 Older cats are not as agile, and younger cats/kittens can be curious and hyperexcitable resulting in frequent falls.